tock/tock/doc/Porting_v1_Capsules_to_v2.md

 ### The new subscription mechanism

+Tock 2.0 introduces a guarantee for the subscribe syscall that for every unique subscribe (i.e. `(driver_num, subscribe_num)` tuple), userspace will be returned the previously subscribe upcall (or null if this is the first subscription).
+This guarantee means that once an upcall is returned, the kernel will never schedule the upcall again (unless it is re-subscribed in the future), and userspace can deallocate the upcall function if it so chooses.

-To use upcalls a capsule now provides the number of upcalls as a templated value on `Grant`.
+Providing this guarantee necessitates changes to the capsule interface for declaring and using upcalls.
+To declare upcalls, a capsule now provides the number of upcalls as a templated value on `Grant`.

 ```rust
 struct capsule {